moussmo/league-tracker-overlay/README.md

 # How to know whether the overlay is running ?

 If the provided credentials are correct, you get a message signaling that the tracker is running.
-This small window is hideable but must not be closed, as closing it implies closing the tracker.
+This small window is hideable but must not be closed, as closing it also closes the tracker.

 <p align='center'>
 <img src="screenshots/tracker_running.png" alt="Tracker running"/>